-- 1. Assess seriousness of situation; determine need and secure nearest available assistance. - 2.
-Stay on scene, take control and give specific directions to stop. - 3.
+1. Assess seriousness of situation; determine need and secure nearest available assistance.

+- 2. Stay on scene, take control and give specific directions to stop. - 3.
 Call or send a responsible person to contact office. - 4.
 Disperse crowd and isolate witnesses. - 5.
 Gather information and get report to Administrator ASAP. - 6.
-If blood is involved, utilize Blood Borne Pathogens Procedures (P. 7)
+If blood is involved, utilize Blood Borne Pathogens Procedures (P. 8)

-- 1. Assess seriousness of the incident and determine the level of assistance needed (i.e. parent, police)
+1. Assess seriousness of the incident and determine the level of assistance needed (i.e. parent, police)

 - 2. Identify parties involved.

 - 3. Determine if medical assistance is needed, if so, make arrangements.
-If blood is involved, utilize Blood Borne Pathogens Procedures (P. 7)
+If blood is involved, utilize Blood Borne Pathogens Procedures (P. 8)

-- 4. Determine disciplinary consequences.

 - 5. Notify parents or legal guardian.

-- 6. Determine intervention and follow-up as necessary.

-- 7. Document incident.